bwohlberg/sporco/docs/source/sporco.cupy.rst

    into ``numpy`` ndarrays.

+|

+Some additional utility functions provide useful functionality when package `GPUtil <https://github.com/anderskm/gputil>`__ is installed, and return fixed default return values when it is not installed:

+.. np:function:: gpu_info()

+   Return a list of namedtuples representing attributes of each GPU device.
+Returns an empty list if
+   `GPUtil <https://github.com/anderskm/gputil>`_ is not installed.

+.. np:function:: gpu_load(wproc=0.5, wmem=0.5)

+   Return a list of namedtuples representing the current load for each GPU device.
+The processor and memory loads are fractions between 0 and 1.
+The weighted load represents a weighted average of processor and memory loads using the parameters `wproc` and `wmem` respectively.
+Returns an empty list if `GPUtil <https://github.com/anderskm/gputil>`_ is not installed.

+.. np:function:: device_by_load(wproc=0.5, wmem=0.5)

+   Get a list of GPU device ids ordered by increasing weighted average of processor and memory load.
+Returns an empty list if `GPUtil <https://github.com/anderskm/gputil>`_ is not installed.

+.. np:function:: select_device_by_load(wproc=0.5, wmem=0.5)

+   Set the current device for cupy as the device with the lowest weighted average of processor and memory load.
+Returns 0 if `GPUtil <https://github.com/anderskm/gputil>`_ is not installed.

 .. np:function:: available_gpu(*args, **kwargs)

    Get the device id for an available GPU when multiple GPUs are installed.
    This function is an alias for ``GPUtil.getAvailable``.
-If `GPUtil <https://github.com/anderskm/gputil>`_ is not installed, it returns 0 as a default GPU ID.
+Returns 0 if `GPUtil <https://github.com/anderskm/gputil>`_ is not installed.

 |

-The current GPU device can be selected using :meth:`cupy.cuda.Device.use`, e.g. to select device id 1
+The current GPU device can be also selected using :meth:`cupy.cuda.Device.use`, e.g. to select device id 1

 ::